Last stop for the historic New City train station?

 Clarkstown Supervisor George Hoehmann said he loved the idea of preserving the station but multiple engineers said it’s not structurally sound.
 Previous proposals to salvage the building never gained steam.

-A train ticket from February 1927 found in the old Nanuet train station by Jeff Moldow.
+A train ticket from February 1927 found in the old Nanuet train station by Jeff Ziffer.
 Contributed photo

 The Nanuet train station was destroyed by a fire in March 1991 that the fire chief called “obviously suspicious” according to an account in The Rockland Journal News.